wangyu09/exkaldi/docs/contents/Common.md

 >## utils.run_shell_command_parallel
 (cmds, env=None, timeout=exkaldi.info.timeout)

-Run shell commands with mutiple processes.
+Run shell commands with multiple processes.
 In this mode, we don't allow the input and output streams are pipe lines.
 If you mistakely appoint buffer to be input or output stream, we set time out error to avoid dead lock.
 So you can change the time out value into a larger one to deal with large courpus as long as you rightly apply files as the input and output streams.